 Trader Joe’s Alaskan Pink Salmon Pale pink, firm, juicy.
 And dang, it’s less than $2!
 Cost: $1.79 (6 oz.)

-Next: What to look for on a label and quick & easy recipes
+What to Look for on a Label